 Compiled by the APC, the ‘Strategic UK opportunities in passenger car electrification’ report identifies 12 key opportunities for UK industry in the future manufacture and supply chain for electric vehicles.
-While the report found that the building blocks for electrification are already in place, it breaks down the market growth opportunities in batteries (£12bn), power electronics (£10bn) and electric machines (£2bn).
+While the report found that the building blocks for electrification are already in place, it breaks down the market growth opportunities in batteries (£12 billion), power electronics (£10 billion) and electric machines (£2 billion).
 It indicates that given forecast global demand for electrified propulsion technologies, suppliers will need to ramp up their capacity to 10 times current levels.

 With a global potential of over £97 billion, the UK is already well placed and capable of delivering this growth with established global producers, an extensive chemical supply chain and leading research and development expertise.

 The report reveals that opportunities for UK-based companies are available right across the spectrum.
 In the next few years the APC expects to be funding projects developing technologies in everything from magnet manufacturing to semiconductors and electric steel to battery components.